Bacon Wrapped Pork Loin

 Instructions

-- For the glaze, in a small saucepan, combine brown sugar, vinegar flour, and mustard, whisk to combine and heat until just boiling.
+- For the glaze, in a small saucepan, combine brown sugar, vinegar, mustard and water.
+Whisk to combine and heat until just boiling.

 - Taste and adjust to your liking.